neufieldrobotics/NeuROAM/docs/checklists.md

   - accelerometer bias: [-0.1, 0.1] m/s^2
   - gyroscope bias: [-0.1, 0.1] rad/s
 5. TODO: timing offsets
+6. TODO: visualize point clouds from lidar and stereo cameras to ensure that they are aligned
+   - This can be done using RViz or Foxglove Studio.
+   - Check that the point clouds are aligned and that there are no large gaps or misalignments.

 ## 3d.
 (Before) Save calibration parameters